terminalforlife/AWKProjects/README.md

 # AWKProjects

-Various AWK scripts of mine, which I've decided to share and bring together in a separate repository.
+Various AWK scripts for fun, education, and useful features.
+If you want some examples of how AWK can be used to accomplish weird and wonderful tasks, you will find some here.